PREVIOUS: For Protection

 AREK’s site includes an emotions chart reflecting the same viewpoint as in ‘What about Emotions, #2’.
 Here he numerically grades each E. by intensity, from -0- at the bottom of Unhappiness to -4.0- at the top of the Happiness Domain.
 While no chart can ever be complete, this one can be used as a general guide to understand & predict human behavior in all it’s complexity, so we can make better choices in our relationships

 ATTITUDES (Att) are someone’s consistent evaluation of people, objects, & ideas, based on TEA: T – cognitive, E – affective or A – behavioral.
 Explicit Att are opinions that people consciously endorse & can be easily described, whereas implicit Att are involuntary, usually unconscious & so uncontrolled.
 Att can predict behavior if we know which of these 2 categories someone is coming from in a given situation

 T.O.M. –Theory of Mind– acknowledges our natural capacity to understand internal states such as beliefs, feelings, desires, hope & intentions.
 We’re able to create a mental picture of our own Es & reactions, which helps us understand that other people’s behavior is caused by their inner experience.
 This allows us to anticipate & predict some of what to expect from them

 • We know that whatever goes on in the mind of others is not visible to us, so the images remain a “theory” we create.
-T.O.M. is not a form of mind-reading but more like putting oneself in someone else’s shoes.
+T.O.M. is not a form of mind-reading but but rather paying attention to patterns & more like putting oneself in someone else’s shoes.

 EXP: Even as a kid, you ‘understood’ that your sister would be sad, furious & frustrated with you IF you tore up her favorite dress!
 And you could also predict how she’d react – yell, hit you, tell your parents, get back at you later – depending on her personality